rakitko/hbef/README.md

 The R package HBEF allows one to carry out numerical experiments with the Hierarchical Bayes Ensemble Kalman Filter (HBEF).
-The HBEF is proposed and described in the paper ``Hierarchical Bayes Ensemble Kalman Filtering'' by Michael Tsyrulnikov and Alexander Rakitko submitted to Physica D.
+The HBEF is proposed and described in the paper

+Michael Tsyrulnikov and Alexander Rakitko,
+A Hierarchical Bayes ensemble Kalman Filter.
+Physica D (Nonlinear Phenomena), 2017, v.338, 1-16, doi:10.1016/j.physd.2016.07.009.

 With this package,  one can reproduce all the results reported in the paper.

 The paper proposes a new kind of ensemble Kalman Filter that allows for the uncertainty in the